Doç.Dr. Elif Uysal-Biyikoglu

 (see our group webpage to get more information on the projects)

 1. MIMO Networking: From Principles to Protocols.
 (Funded by NSF,

-outcome was getting low-complexity scheduling algorithms as the number of users
+motivating outcome was getting low-complexity scheduling algorithms as the

-of the MIMO link grows large.
-This technique relies on the existence of
+number of users of the MIMO link grows large.
+This technique relies on the

 2. Minimum Energy High Performance Wireless Communication Network Design: Inter-layer Optimization and Algorithms.
 (Funded by a TUBITAK "Kariyer" Award, 2007-2010.)